microsoft/semantic-kernel/docs/decisions/0023-kernel-streaming.md

 - Streaming with plans will not be supported in this phase.
 Attempting to do so will throw an exception.
 - Kernel streaming will not support multiple functions (pipeline).
 - Input streaming will not be supported in this phase.
-- Skipping streaming functions will not be supported in this phase.
+- Post Hook Skipping, Repeat and Cancelling of streaming functions are not supported.

 ## Considered Options